-- > What look like the trend of exchange rates and economic growth in Ethiopia? - > Does an exchange rate have a long run effect on economic growth in Ethiopia?
+- ➤ What look like the trend of exchange rates and economic growth in Ethiopia? - > Does exchange rates have a long run effect on economic growth in Ethiopia?

-1.5 Hypothesis
+1.5 HYPOTHESIS

-- H0: Exchange rates do have a long run effect on economic growth in Ethiopia. - H1: Exchange rates do not have a long run effect on economic growth in Ethiopia.
+H0: Exchange rates do have a long run effect on economic growth in Ethiopia.

+H1: Exchange rates do not have a long run effect on economic growth in Ethiopia.